GoraNetwork/doc/developing_evm.rst

    bHMrCHNpZ24tZXh0
    $

-To reduce blockchain storage use, you can apply Gzip compression before
-encoding:
+Gzip compression can be applied before encoding to reduce blockchain storage use:

 .. parsed-literal::
    :class: terminal